Compare Rates and Save on Health Insurance

 Early Retirement Health Insurance Options

-This means seniors need to bridge the gap in health insurance until Medicare can apply.
+This means many seniors need to bridge the gap in health insurance until Medicare can apply.
 While it may be more affordable to wait, having health insurance while aged 62 to 65 is crucial to avoid hefty medical fees.

 Fortunately, there are several ways to get health insurance for retirees under 65, including COBRA, short-term retirement insurance plans, Medicaid and marketplace plans.